winglang/docsite/blog/2023-05-25-wingly-testing-app-on-the-cloud.md

 hide_table_of_contents: true
 ---

 In this short video, Eyal and Shai present how Winglang tests can now run on the cloud by showing off a live demo on the Wingly Update.
-If you're interested in learning about how Wing is working towards enabling developers to stay in their creative flow, make sure to visit us here: https://www.winglang.io/

 <!--truncate-->